10 Best Technical Indicators for Crypto Trading in 2024

 1. Simple Moving Averages (SMA) – Best for Discovering Trend Directions Based on Historical Averages

 Today, Bitcoin is trading at $65,000.
 The current price is above the 50-day average, meaning a bullish trend could be imminent.
 Conversely, suppose Bitcoin is currently trading at $58,000.
-This is below the 50-day SMA, so the reading could be a bearish flag.
-Like many technical readings, it’s best to use the SMA with other indicators.
-This can increase the indicator’s validity.
+This is below the 50-day SMA, so the reading could be a bearish indicator.

 Why Should You Use Simple Moving Averages?

-• Discover price trends by evaluating historical averages
+- Discover price trends by comparing current prices against historical averages.

 2. Relative Strength Index (RSI) – Best for Assessing Whether a Crypto Pair is Overbought or Oversold

-Fortunately for first-timers, it’s just a case of assessing the RSI reading — which runs from 0 to 100.
+RSI readings range from 0 to 100.
 The general rule of thumb is that the crypto pair is overbought if the RSI is above 70.
-This means that the pair has witnessed enhanced bullishness in recent times and could be about to enter a market correction.
+This means that the cryptocurrency you’re trading could be about to see a price correction; a brief selloff may be imminent.

-This means the crypto pair will temporarily decline in price.
 On the other hand, if the RSI is below 30, then the crypto pair could be oversold.
-This means a price increase could be imminent while existing holders cash in their profits.
+In most cases, this suggests a bounce.
 Although the RSI comes with multiple time frames, the most commonly used is 14 days.
 This ensures that RSI readings are based on recent performance.

 Why Should You Use the Relative Strength Index?

-• The leading momentum indicator for assessing the speed and velocity of price movements
+- RSI is the leading momentum indicator for assessing the speed and velocity of price movements.

-• Determine whether a crypto pair is overbought or oversold
+- A quick glance helps determine whether a crypto pair is overbought or oversold.

 3. Fibonacci Retracement – Best for Evaluating Key Support and Resistance Levels for any Crypto Market

-Support levels are pricing points that have historically attracted support — meaning prices rarely fall below this price.
+Support levels are price points that have historically attracted support, meaning prices rarely fall below this level.
 For example, suppose the Fibonacci Retracement shows that Bitcoin has strong support at $58,000.
 This means that historically, whenever Bitcoin is in a declining trend, prices recover just above the $58,000 level.

 Resistance levels work similarly but in reverse.
 For instance, suppose the Fibonacci Retracement identifies $70,000 as a key resistance point for Bitcoin.
 This means that whenever Bitcoin is in a rising trend, its price often struggles to surpass $70,000.
 The Fibonacci Retracement comes with several levels, which are identified by percentages.
 The most common is the 61.8% level.